gibsonbailey/treftstechnologies/TT/static/markdown/Git 1: Basic Commands.md

 </br>
 </br>

-Let's discuss the conceptual model of Git.
+Let's discuss the conceptual model of Git, so the following commands make sense.
 There are three discrete compartments that files can reside in: the working directory, the staging area, and the repository.

 ## The Working Directory
-This is the set of files that resides in the project directory at the current moment.
+This is the browsable set of files that resides in the project directory at the current moment.
 These files can be swapped out for another set of files if certain Git commands are invoked.
 For example, Git is used to keep a record of file history from the time that the Git repository was initialized.
 The user can browse the files at any point in the history using the command,